sri-shubham/neon/README.md

 A lightweight, zero-dependency REST framework for Go that simplifies API development through struct tags and middleware composition.

-> **⚠️ Development Status**: This framework is in active development (v0.1.0) and is **NOT production-ready**.
-The API may change significantly between versions until v1.0.0.
-Use at your own risk in production environments.
-The main branch may be unstable and is subject to force pushes and breaking changes without notice.

 > **⚠️ Development Status**: This framework is currently in active development (v0.1.0).
 While functional, it is **not production-ready**.
 The main branch may contain breaking changes without notice as we work toward a stable v1.0.0 release.
 Use at your own risk in production environments.

 ## What's New in v0.1